AI for Frontend Engineers: Workflows, Tools, and Best Practices

 AI as a Codebase Interpreter

-Beyond individual components, AI is useful for building a picture of how a frontend system is organised at a higher level.
-Pasting a folder structure or a set of component files and asking AI to explain what each directory contains, how the components relate to each other, and what architectural patterns the codebase follows gives a working hypothesis about the system before reading individual files in detail.
+Pasting a folder structure or a set of component files and asking AI to explain what each directory contains and what architectural patterns the codebase follows gives a working hypothesis before reading individual files.

-AI Coder app is particularly useful for this, walking through component logic, hook behaviour, and rendering conditions in plain language rather than producing more code output.
+Use AI Coder for code explanation to walk through rendering conditions and state logic in plain language rather than producing more code output.
 The goal at this stage is orientation, not generation.

 Components are among the most under-documented parts of any frontend codebase.
-A component can exist for two years without a written record of its props, its variants, when to use it instead of a similar component, or what edge cases it handles.
-Every engineer who needs to modify or reuse it reads the implementation to get that context, which is a slow way to work at scale.
+A component can exist for two years without a written record of its props, variants, or edge cases.

 Documentation worth generating for every component: